Ávila Cathedral

 The Cathedral of the Saviour (Catedral de Cristo Salvador) is a Catholic church in Ávila in the south of Old Castile, Spain.
 It was built in the late Romanesque and Gothic architectural traditions.

-It was planned as a cathedral-fortress, its apse being one of the turrets of the city walls.
+It was planned as a cathedral-fortress, with its apse forming one of the turrets of the city walls.
 It is surrounded by a number of houses or palaces, the most important being: the Palace of the Veladas, the Palace of the Infant King (Rey Niño), and the Palace of Valderrábanos, which were responsible for the defence of the Puerta de los Leales ("The Gate of the Loyal Ones") also known as La Puerta del Peso de la Harina ("The Flour Weigh Gate").

 History

 It is not known exactly when the construction of the cathedral began.
 Two theories exist.
 One states that Alvar García started its construction in 1091 inside the remains of a previous Romanesque Church of the Saviour, which was left in ruins as a result of successive Muslim attacks, and that Alfonso VII of Castile raised the money necessary to build it.
 Other historians believe the cathedral to be the work of the maestro Fruchel in the 12th century coinciding with the repopulation of Castille led by Raymond of Burgundy.